I3-Laboratory/EasySkeleton/README.md

-# Branch2Skeleton
+# EasySkeleton
+This is an implementation of submitted paper:
+Wenli Zhang, Xinyu Peng, Guoqiang Cui, Haozhou Wang, Daisuke Takata and Wei Guo, "Tree Branch Skeleton Extraction from Drone-Based Photogrammetric Point Cloud", Drones, vol. 2023,.
-This project introduces a method to extract skeleton from RGB synthesized branch point cloud.
+This paper introduces a method to extract skeleton from RGB synthesized branch point cloud.
 You can use this procedure to extract skeleton from point cloud, and obtain the procedure from the [link]().

 ## Video demo
 A quick video demo of the algorithm can be [found here](https://youtu.be/cq_7MVMzZ90).